 Help with Tax Laws and Audits

 For additional help or assistance with complicated issues, consult a tax attorney, CPA or Enrolled Agent.
 You can find a tax attorney using Legal.com’s Find-a-Lawyer for advice, representation in an audit or negotiation of an offer-in-compromise.
 You might even have a membership in a legal services plan through work, that features tax advice as one of its benefits.
-If not, look into LegalShield which offers legal plans that include attorney representation in an audit.
+If not, consider subscribing to LegalShield which offers legal plans that include attorney representation in an audit.
 Legal.com is an Independent Associate that can help you choose a plan.
 Call toll-free 800-253-7271 to join.